 Section 2.
 Qualifications – Member in Good Standing.
-To be eligible to hold office, an Officer must be at least a Senior Member in good standing, subscribe to the objectives and purposes of ASCSP, and must complete forms or questionnaires regarding no conflicts of interest.
+To be eligible to hold office, an Officer must be Certified, subscribe to the objectives and purposes of ASCSP, and must complete forms or questionnaires regarding no conflicts of interest.

 Section 3.
 Election, Terms of Office and Limitations.

 A. Limitation on Terms.
 The President shall be limited to two successive two-year terms; however, there shall be no limit to the number of terms to which the other Officers may be elected.